François Toussaint Gros

-Biography

 Gros was born in Marseille and studied to be a priest, however he was never ordained.
 He was a friend of Marquise Pauline de Simiane (grand daughter of Madame de Sévigné).
 He lived in Paris for a time where he got married and had children and finally settled in Lyon where he obtained the administrative charge of fermier and where he died.